Mikiso Hane

 Mikiso “Miki” Hane (January 16, 1922 – December 8, 2003) was a Japanese American professor of history at Knox College, where he taught for over 40 years.
 He wrote and translated over a dozen books, wrote many articles, and was appointed a member of the National Council on the Humanities in 1991.
 He was born in California, lived in Japan during his teenage years, and was interned in Arizona during World War II.
-He taught soldiers Japanese at Yale, then studied there, where he attained a bachelors in 1952, a masters in 1953, and doctorate degree in 1957.
-He studied in Japan and Germany, then taught at the University of Toledo and studied in India before coming to Knox College in 1961.
-He lived in Galesburg for the rest of his life, and both wrote and taught up until his death.
+He taught soldiers Japanese at Yale, then studied there, where he attained a bachelors degree in 1952, a masters degree in 1953, and doctorate degree in 1957.
+He studied in Japan and Germany, then taught at the University of Toledo and studied in India before going to Knox College in 1961.
+He lived in Galesburg for the rest of his life, and both wrote and taught until his death.

 Early life and education

 Hane was born in Hollister, California on January 16, 1922.
 While in Hollister, his family worked as tenant farmers.
 He had three brothers and two sisters.
 Hane attended Fairhaven Grammar School, a two-room elementary school in Hollister, California, during the 1930s, where he learned basic American history.
 He later likened this history, which mostly concerned topics such as George Washington's cherry tree and Columbus’ discovery of America, to both myth and the “great man” theory of Thomas Carlyle.

 At 10, in 1933, he was sent to Japan by his family, where he lived in a ‘small peasant village’ near Hiroshima with his uncle.
 His parents sent Hane back with the hope to join him later after their retirement.
 He worked as a vegetable farmer to provide for the family.
 Hane discussed his early life experience of living in poverty to the Journal Star, describing “the sense that you can’t look forward.”
 In school, he continued to learn myths “designed to indoctrinate the youngsters,” this time about the history of Japan, including topics such as the founding of Japan by the Sun Goddess and the daring heroics of General Nogi.
 Despite this “‘theological’ view of history,” his stern teacher motivated Hane’s interest in history.
 Hane reports that he was kicked out of this school after he organized the other students into purposefully dragging out a game of tug-o-war to annoy the widely disliked physical education teacher.
 He was only allowed to return after his aunt and uncle begged the principal “on their hands and knees” to forgive him.
 Later, after Japan invaded China, Hane was worried that Japan might go to war with the United States, and so he asked his parents if they would let him return before such a war began.
 He returned to Hollister in 1940 and a teacher at the elementary school there tutored him in English.